-Blake Lively Fights Trump On Instagram As Ryan Reynolds Kisses Andrew Garfield
+Blake Lively Fights Trump On Instagram, Ryan Reynolds Kisses Andrew Garfield

 A photo posted by Blake Lively (@blakelively) on

-Something that Ryan and Blake share is their desire to have large, large families.
+Something that Ryan and Blake share is a desire to have large families.
 In various occasions, the actors both expressed that they would love to have many children.

 “Ryan Reynolds wants to have a big family…nine daughters to be exact,” Just Jared reported.
 “The 40-year-old actor, who is already dad to daughters James and Ines, recently explained that he’d be thrilled to have a house full of little girls.”